mathslw/meshTool2025/README.md

 A scripting tool for the fast and batch generation of orthogonal hexahedral mesh for CFD analysis.

 ## Project Structure
-- **Mesh Tool**: Contains the core scripts and modules for mesh generation.
+- **MeshTool**: Contains the core scripts and modules for mesh generation.
 - **Cases**: Contains example cases with Jupyter notebooks (`main.ipynb`) for running mesh tool.
 - **README.md**: This file.
 - **LICENSE**: License information for the project.